 100%

-of enrolled M.A. students receive full funding—a generous annual fellowship grant (for living expenses) and full tuition scholarship—for their entire 22-month course of study.
+of enrolled M.A. students receive full funding—a generous annual stipend for living expenses and free tuition—for their entire 22-month course of study.

 80%